DemocracyDevelopers/colorado-rla/README.md

 [![Build Status](https://travis-ci.org/FreeAndFair/ColoradoRLA.svg?branch=master)](https://travis-ci.org/FreeAndFair/ColoradoRLA)

-The **ColoradoRLA** system is software to facilitate risk-limiting audits at the state level, initiall developed by Free and Fair for Colorado's Department of State in July and August of 2017.
+The **ColoradoRLA** system is software to facilitate risk-limiting audits at the state level, initial developed by Free and Fair for Colorado's Department of State in July and August of 2017.
 Extensions for Instant Runoff Voting (IRV) were developed by Democracy Developers in 2023-2025.